Water Quantity

 The purpose of the well monitoring by the Lewis and Clark Natural Resources District is to record the groundwater levels and their fluctuations in wells throughout the district.
 The LCNRD monitors trends in water level data in order to be prepared in times of sustained decline.

-The static water levels of 33 irrigation wells located throughout the Lewis & Clark Natural Resources District are measured in the spring and fall each year.
-Groundwater levels measured this spring indicate that the levels have decreased on an overall comparison by 2.3 feet from the spring 2021.
-The 2022 spring water levels, although lower than recent years, remain above the recorded lowest spring levels prior to the drought conditions of 2012.
-The average water levels for the spring of 2022, considering all wells measured, are 1.9 feet higher than the spring 2013 readings which was the first year after the 2012 drought.
+The static water levels of 34 irrigation wells located throughout the Lewis & Clark Natural Resources District are measured in the spring and fall each year.
+The 2023 spring water levels, although lower than recent years, remain above the recorded lowest spring levels prior to the drought conditions of 2012.
+The average water levels for the spring of 2023, considering all wells measured, are 0.4 feet lower than the spring 2013 readings which was the first year after the 2012 drought.

 Well Permits & Expanded Irrigated Acre Permits